-If the property was built before 1978, Federal law requires buyers to receive the following before being obligated under contract to buy the property:
+If the property was built before 1978, Federal law requires buyers to receive the following before they are obligated under contract to buy the property:

-• An EPA-approved information pamphlet on identifying and controlling lead-based paint hazards, called Protect Your Family From Lead In Your Home
+An EPA-approved information pamphlet, called Protect Your Family From Lead In Your Home, to inform on identifying and controlling lead-based paint hazards

-• An attachment to the contract, or language inserted in the contract, that includes a “Lead Warning Statement” and confirms that the seller has complied with all notification requirements
+A contract that includes a “Lead Warning Statement” with confirmation that the seller has complied with all notification requirements

-• A 10-day period to conduct a paint inspection or risk assessment for lead-based paint or lead-based paint hazards, which may include investigation from a certified inspector.
-Parties may mutually agree, in writing, to lengthen or shorten the time period for inspection.
-The purchaser may waive this inspection opportunity
+A 10-day period for conducting a paint inspection or risk assessment for lead-based paint or lead-based paint hazards, which may include investigation from a certified inspector.
+The involved parties can have a mutual agreement in writing, to shorten or lengthen the time period for inspection.
+The purchaser have the option to waive this inspection opportunity

 An offer to buy a property is made in writing, which may be accepted or prompt a counter-offer.
 This stage can be repeated.
 At the point both parties are in agreement, the offer or the counter-offer which has been agreed will become the contract which is ratified, and you are now under a legally enforceable contract.
 The inspection period, typically 14 days, should be agreed in advance of contract acceptance, which is the point the inspection period starts.